kyma-project/kyma/docs/security/03-06-oauth2-server.md

 EOF
 ```

-As a result, Hydra Maester sends a registration request to the OAuth2 server and saves incoming credentials to a Kubernetes Secret.
+Creating this custom resource triggers the Hydra Maester controller which sends a client registration request to the OAuth2 server and saves the credentials of the registered client to a Kubernetes Secret.
->**CAUTION:** The instance of the`oauth2clients.hydra.ory.sh` custom resource and its corresponding Secret share a name and Namespace.
+>**NOTE:** The instance of the`oauth2clients.hydra.ory.sh` custom resource and the Secret that stores the credentials of the corresponding client share the name and the Namespace.

-To retrieve your client credentials granted by the OAuth2 sever, run this command:
+Run this command to get the credentials of the registered OAuth2:
 ```
-kubectl get secret -n my-namespace my-oauth2-client -o yaml
+kubectl get secret -n {CLIENT_NAMESPACE} {NAME_OF_CLIENT} -o yaml
 ```

-Visit [ORY Helm Charts](https://github.com/ory/k8s/blob/master/docs/helm/hydra-maester.md) Github page to learn more about the `oauth2clients.hydra.ory.sh` custom resource.
+See [this](https://github.com/ory/k8s/blob/master/docs/helm/hydra-maester.md) ORY document to learn more about the `oauth2clients.hydra.ory.sh` custom resource.

 ## OAuth2 server in action